byronka/minum/src/test/atqa/README.md

 Testing
 =======

-The main() function is in the Tests class, in the primary package.
+The main() function is in the Tests class, in the testing package.
 That is to say, when you run the tests, that is where the ball starts rolling.

 Note that main() calls to some other functions to run tests, particularly unitAndIntegrationTests().
 If